Buona Festa della Repubblica

 Barbarella the Smuggler–Carving from a block of stone

 I’ve used this approach–or I guess mental construct–for a while.
-Since the second string quartet, probably, when I started adopting a compositional style from Finnissy’s music.
-I’ll write on paper lengthy, lucid polyphonic phrases that are intended to stretch for many measures (a minute or so?) with each note elongated.
-And then I will enter them into the Dorico app with only a suggestion of aligning note changes across staffs.
+Since the second string quartet probably, when I started adopting a compositional style from Finnissy’s music.
+I’ll write on paper lengthy, lucid polyphonic phrases that are intended to stretch for many measures (several minutes) with each note elongated.
+I’ll enter them into the Dorico app with only a suggestion of aligning note changes across staffs.
 Precision is not important.

 Continue reading Barbarella the Smuggler–Carving from a block of stone